232 3rd St.

 When brilliant poets write about politics, the resulting works can break hearts, change minds, and redefine worlds.
 Renowned poets Kirill Medvedev (Russia), Valzhyna Mort (Belarus/U.S.), Marianna Kiyanovska (Ukraine), and Simone White (U.S.) channel historical trauma through their work; each writer melds shrewd political insights with stories of their own personal experiences.
 Their poems communicate the resonance and entanglements among art and politics, and make palpable the effects that class, gender, and other differences can have on the private spaces of life.
 In this special reading and conversation, the poets will share excerpts of their work.
 They will then discuss the historical and ongoing duties of the political poet—and the privilege, power, and pitfalls of channeling political dissent through written art.

-The event is co-presented by Ugly Duckling Presse.
+The event is presented with Ugly Duckling Presse.
 The discussion will be moderated by Matvei Yankelevich.

 Presented with production support from the Poetry Foundation